do menstrual cups hurt for virgins

-However, since Model 0 is geared towards those who are new to the world of periods, there’s one question we’ve gotten that we must bring to light: Can someone who is a virgin use a menstrual cup?
 We understand that sex means different things to different people, so virginity can mean different things, too.
-Before we get into it, keep in mind that for the purpose of this blog, when we say “virgin” we mean those who haven’t had vaginal intercourse.
+Keep in mind that here, when we say “virgin" we mean those who haven’t had vaginal intercourse.

 Will using a menstrual cup make me lose my virginity?

 In short, no, using a menstrual cup will not make you lose your virginity.
+Of course, though, we'd be remiss to not say that virginity is a social construct, not a medical condition, Dame adds.

-There’s a lot of confusion about what it means to be a virgin.
-In many cultures around the world, virginity is thought of as something biologically connected to the hymen and whether it’s “intact.”
-The truth is, the only way someone becomes non-virginal is through the act of sex.
+However, even still, you don't need to worry: The DivaCup does not affect the state of a person’s virginity.
+In many cultures, virginity is thought of as something biologically connected to the hymen and whether it’s “intact.”
+But the truth is, the only way someone becomes non-virginal is through the act of sex.

-While the DivaCup may stretch the hymen, it’s important to remember that someone is a virgin because they’ve not had sex.
-In fact, some are born without a hymen and activities like horseback riding, biking and gymnastics can stretch the hymen without you even knowing it.
+Fun fact: Some folks are born without a hymen, or they've stretched their hymen without knowing it, thruugh horseback riding, biking and gymnastics.
 With that in mind, despite what we’ve been taught, whether the hymen is intact or not has nothing to do with virginity.

 This is just one common misconception, and, unfortunately, a lot of other things we’ve been told about the hymen is false, too.

-Facts About the Hymen
+3 surprising facts About the Hymen

-Fact One – The hymen comes in many shapes, sizes and colors.
+1. The hymen comes in many shapes, sizes and colors.

 People often view the hymen as something that can be perforated, as if it completely covers the vaginal opening.
 This is only true in very rare cases, which would require medical intervention to allow for release of menstrual blood at puberty.